Melilla: Trans-border relations

-Securing the border
+Border securitization

 Following the increasing influx of Algerian and sub-Saharan irregular migrants into Ceuta and Melilla in the early 1990s, a process of border fortification in both cities ensued after 1995 to reduce the border's permeability, a target attained to some degree by 1999, although peak level of fortification was reached in 2005.

 Melilla's border with Morocco is secured by the Melilla border fence, a 6 m tall double fence with watch towers; yet migrants (in groups of tens or sometimes hundreds) storm the fence and manage to cross it from time to time.
 Since 2005, at least 14 migrants have died trying to cross the fence.
 The Melilla migrant reception centre was built with a capacity of 480.
 In 2020 works to remove the barbed wire from the top of the fence (meanwhile raising its height up to more than 10 m in the stretches most susceptible to breaches) were commissioned to Tragsa.

 In June 2022, at least 23 sub-Saharan migrants and two Moroccan security personnel were killed when around 2,000 migrants stormed the border.
 The death toll has been estimated to be as high as 37 by certain NGOs.
 Around 200 Spanish and Moroccan law enforcement officers and at least 76 migrants were injured.
 Hundreds of migrants succeeded in breaching the fence, and 133 made it across the border.
 Widely circulated footage showed dozens of motionless migrants piled together.
 It was the worst such incident in Melilla's history.
 The United Nations, the African Union and a number of human rights groups condemned what they deemed excessive force used by Moroccan and Spanish border guards, although no lethal weapons were employed, and the deaths were later attributed to "mechanical asphyxiation".

 Morocco has been paid tens of million euros by both Spain and the European Union to outsource the EU migration control.
 Besides the double fence in the Spanish side of the border, there is an additional 3 m high fence entirely made of razor wire lying on the Moroccan side as well as a moat in between.